What is an ATS? ATS full form, meaning, and how it scans your resume

 Over 90% of large companies use ATS software to filter resumes before a human ever sees them.

-ATS meaning: what does ATS stand for?
+ATS full form: what does ATS stand for?

 What is an ATS and how does it work?